jyablonski/nba_elt_rest_api/README.md

 - Postgres Database
 - FastAPI Server

-If you wish to login to a User locally with bootstrapped data ready to go, a set of Credentials are listed below:
+To Login to the App locally, a set of Credentials for an Admin User are listed below:
 - Username: `test1`
 - Password: `password`